 Other notable attractions in the Plantage include the Rembrandt House Museum, Tropenmuseum, Artis Royal Zoo, Hermitage Amsterdam, Jewish Historical Museum, Hortus Botanical Gardens, Oosterpark, National Holocaust Museum, Outsider Art Museum, Arcam, Micropia, Portuguese Synagogue, and the National Holocaust Memorial.

-Three museums were pretty much the limit for Evan and Claire, so we spent the last hour or so of daylight walking along the canals before dinner.
+Three museums were pretty much the limit for the kids, so we spent the last hour or so of daylight walking along the canals before dinner.
 The Magere Brug (Skinny Bridge- in the top photo below) is one of the most famous bridges and around a 12 minute walk southwest of the Verzetsmuseum.

 Openbare Bibliotheek Amsterdam